s1moe2/gosrv/README.md

 # gosrv

 A golang RESTful API server with:
-- nice decoupling (I hope) with a sort of repository pattern approach
+- dependency injection on handlers and a sort of repository pattern approach for data layer
 - unit tests on the route handlers
 - gorilla/mux for router
 - request logging middleware